regcostajr/go-web3/README.md

 This package aims to make things easier while handling contracts and subscriptions.

-You probably want(must) to use the Geth RPC client for production: [ethclient](https://github.com/ethereum/go-ethereum/tree/master/ethclient)
+You probably want(must) use the Geth RPC client for production: [ethclient](https://github.com/ethereum/go-ethereum/tree/master/ethclient)

 ## Usage